checheanya/DEs_for_expr_modelling/README.md

-# Modelling the expression with differential expression
+# Modelling the expression with differential equations
 Here you can find some plotting scripts for the simulating models.

 ### Installation